-A: Friday, August 21.
+A: Friday, August 26th.
 Specific morning check-in times and driving directions will be provided over the summer depending on which neighborhood you live in.
 You will receive your housing assignment in July.

-A: If you are from another state, it's probably a good idea to book a hotel in the Elon/Burlington area for the night before.
+A: If you are from another state, it's is a good idea to book a hotel in the Elon/Burlington area for the night before.
 Book early, as hotels fill up quickly during busy times on campus.
 However, students will not be permitted to move into the residence halls early (unless they are approved early arrivals such as athletes, dance team, marching band, Service-Learning community, etc.)

 Q: Can we come on Saturday instead of Friday?

 A: We do not recommend this.
-Friday is the official Opening day for the University, and there will be a large support team for this effort.
-On Saturday morning, the Orientation schedule is well underway, and important University events take place such as Convocation and meeting with your advisor.
+Friday is the official opening day for the university, and there will be a large support team for this effort.
+On Saturday morning, the Orientation schedule is well underway, and important university events take place such as New Student Convocation and meeting with your advisor.

 Q: How long is Orientation for new students?

-A: Orientation begins on Friday, August 26th and lasts through Monday, August 24.
-Classes begin on Tuesday, August 25.
+A: Orientation begins on Friday, August 26th and lasts through Monday, August 29th.
+Classes begin on Tuesday, August 30th.